ADD-ONS / ANTICOAGULANT THERAPY

 - hypersensitivity reactions (severe allergic reaction – fever, difficulty breathing due to airway spasms, hyperventilation, rash, and itching)

-- patients with hereditary fructose intolerance may be at risk for adverse effects such as low blood sugar, low phosphate, metabolic acidosis, increased uric acid, and acute liver failure
+- patients with hereditary fructose intolerance may be at risk for adverse effects such as low blood glucose, low phosphate, metabolic acidosis, increased uric acid, and acute liver failure